statisticalbiotechnology/quandenser/ReadMe.md

 An example run including downstream analysis with [Triqler](https://github.com/statisticalbiotechnology/triqler) can be found here: https://app.box.com/s/kp4219dc22l3gq27014nms8oco594c2i

 The folder contains a ReadMe file with instructions on how to run the example.

+Note that this same pipeline is also implemented in the [Quandenser-pipeline project](https://github.com/statisticalbiotechnology/quandenser-pipeline), which allows users to run the entire pipeline from RAW files to Triqler results using [Nextflow](https://www.nextflow.io/) with pre-built [Singularity](https://sylabs.io/docs/) or [Docker](https://www.docker.com/) images.

 ## Installation from source